-Civil disobedience movement was a landmark event in the Indian Natiomalist movement.
+The civil disobedience movement was a landmark event in the Indian Nationalist movement.
 In many ways, the civil disobedience movement is credited for paving the way for freedom in India.
 It was significant in many ways as it was a movement spread to the urban areas and witnessed the participation of women and people belonging to the lower castes.
-In this blog we bring to you the revision notes of the civil disobedience movement.
+In this blog, we bring to you the revision notes of the civil disobedience movement.

 This Blog Includes: